-- 1. Journal entries will be maintained on Blackboard.
-It should be private but allow your instructor access to reflections on your learning. - 2.
-Class discussions will be on the Discussion Boards through Blackboard. - 3.
+- 1. Class discussions will be on the Discussion Boards through Blackboard. - 2.
 The preferred method for submission of your assignments is to upload your assignment file through Blackboard. - a.
-View the assignment description under Assignments in our Blackboard course. - b.
+View the assignment description under Assignments in our Blackboard course.

+- b.
 Click on the link "View/Complete Assignment: Assignment Name" under the assignment description. - c.
 Click "Browse" and locate your assignment file on your hard drive or diskette. - d.
 If you have another file to upload, click "Add Another File" and Browse to locate your file.
 Be sure to add all files that you need to submit before you click Submit.
 You cannot come back to this screen. - e.
 Click "Submit" to send your file to your instructor.

 Attendance and Participation Policy: Students are expected to participate in all sessions.
 Engaging in the online discussion includes logging in for each forum with content from the texts and journal readings (not just agreeing with classmates).
 You are a part of a distributed class, (e.g., you and your classmates are spread around the US and even the world).
-Each time you come to class via Blackboard on the web, please check

-Announcements for any current or relevant new information.
+Each time you come to class via Blackboard on the web, please check Announcements for any current or relevant new information.
 You must discipline yourself to complete assignments on time.
 It is strongly suggested that the student notify the instructor in advance of a possible absence for three or more days.